apache/pulsar/site/docs/latest/functions/overview.md

 Pulsar Functions could be described as

 * [Lambda](https://aws.amazon.com/lambda/)-style functions that are
-* specifically designed to work with Pulsar
+* specifically designed to use Pulsar as a message bus

 ## Command-line interface {#cli}